 Car thieves might also target your number plates, fitting them to another car before using it to commit crimes such as filling it with petrol and driving off without paying or evading speeding fines.

 If you’re particularly concerned, you can buy number plates that break if somebody tries to remove them, but at the very least you should report stolen plates to the police as a matter of urgency.

 Pinch and Park

-One of the latest tactics adopted by thieves is to steal a car and then park it on a quiet side street for a few days to ensure it hasn’t been fitted with a tracker.
+One of the latest tactics adopted by car thieves is to steal a car and then park it on a quiet side street for a few days to ensure it hasn’t been fitted with a tracking device.
 Given this, if your car is stolen, it can be worthwhile to ask a friend to drive you around the local area whilst you keep an eye out for it.

 Don’t Leave the Engine Running

-It might be tempting to leave your car’s engine running on those cold winter mornings to let the screen defrost while you step back inside to have a warm cup of tea.
-However, you might as well send an invitation to opportunistic thieves, who can simply get in and drive away.
-Worse still, because it was you who left the keys in the car, you most likely won’t be covered by your insurance.
+It might be tempting to leave your car running on those cold winter mornings to let the screen defrost while you step back inside to have a warm cup of tea.
+However, you might as well send an invitation to opportunist car thieves, who can simply get in and drive away.
+Worse still, because it was you who left the keys in the car, you most likely won’t be covered by your insurer.
 So find some warm clothes and stay with your car.